LeoJimenezG/PROY03/README.md

-# PROY03
+# PROY03 🎥

-Client-Cluster Server project school to process video in different nodes and send it back to client.
+A Client-Cluster Server project designed to process videos across multiple nodes and send the processed result back to the client.

--- How does it work --
+---

+## 📘 How Does It Work?

-- The whole project consists on three main different codes: Client, ClusterServer and ClusterNode.
+The project is divided into three main components: **Client**, **ClusterServer**, and **ClusterNode**.
-  - Client: this code is used to connect to the ClusterServer, send a video (preferably less than 20 seconds) and receive it back processed.
-  - ClusterServer: its the brain of the project, it will listen for the client connection and the nodes connections.
-It will receive the video from the Client and once an specific number of nodes are connected, it will separate the video into equal segments and send them to each of the connected nodes for them to process them.
-Finally, it will receive the processed video, verify it and send it back to the Client.
-  - ClusterNode: this code connects to the ClusterServer.
-When more nodes connect, it will receive a segment of the whole video and will process it applying a gray scale.
-When the segment is received, first, will send a message to the server to let it know its ready, then the processed segment will be sent back.
-- Some of the main characteristics needed to work can be changed according to the different needs.
-However, it is not exactly proggramed to be a very robust project.

-- Note: unfortunately, it will only process the image (video), so the audio will be removed.
-Probably i will solve it in future updates.
+### 🖥️ Client Code
+- The client connects to the ClusterServer to upload a video file.
+- Once the processing is complete, the client receives the processed video back.

+### 🧠 ClusterServer Code
+- Acts as the central coordinator for the system.
+- Handles connections from both the Client and multiple ClusterNodes.
+- Once the client uploads a video:
+  1. The server waits until a specific number of nodes are connected.
+  2. Splits the video into equal segments.
+  3. Distributes these segments to the connected nodes for processing.
+- After receiving the processed segments from the nodes:
+  1. Verifies the integrity of the processed video.
+  2. Reassembles the video and sends it back to the client.

+### ⚙️ ClusterNode Code
+- Each node connects to the ClusterServer and awaits instructions.
+- Once connected:
+  1. Receives a segment of the video from the server.
+  2. Processes the segment by applying a grayscale filter.
+  3. Notifies the server when the processing is complete.
+  4. Sends the processed segment back to the server.

+---

+## 💡 Notes
+- The largest video tested was approximately 60 seconds long.
+Videos longer than this may require adjustments or optimizations.
+- The system is designed for educational purposes and may not handle robust or large-scale production scenarios without further enhancements.
+- Currently, only the video stream (frames) is processed, and the audio is removed.
+Future updates may address this limitation.